google-deepmind/mujoco/doc/XMLreference.rst

    normals.
 If sharp edges are encountered, the renderer uses the face normals to preserve the visual information about the edge, unless :ref:`smoothnormal<asset-mesh-smoothnormal>` is true.
    Note that normals cannot be provided with STL meshes;
 #.
-Scale, translate and rotate the vertices and normals, re-normalize the normals in case of scaling;
+Scale, translate and rotate the vertices and normals, re-normalize the normals in case of scaling.
+Save these
+   transformations in ``mjModel.mesh_{pos, quat, scale}``.
 #.
 Construct the convex hull if specified;
 #.
 Find the centroid of all triangle faces, and construct the union-of-pyramids representation.
 Triangles whose area is
    too small (below the :ref:`mjMINVAL <glNumeric>` value of 1E-14) result in compile error;